django/deps/draft/orm-field-api-related-improvement.rst

 to implement a mechanism to allow filtering of several actual fields by specifying a single filter.

 The proposed solution is using Virtualfield type, and necessary VirtualField desendent Fields[CompositeField].
 The Virtual field type will enclose several real fields within one single object.

-Motivation
+Abstract
 ==========
 This DEP aims to improve different part of django ORM and other associated parts of django to support Real VirtualField type in django.
 There were several attempt to fix this problem and several ways to implement this.
 There are two existing dep for solving this problem, but the aim of this dep is to incorporate Michal Petrucha's works  suggestions/discussions from other related tickets and lesson learned from previous works.
 The main motivation of this Dep's approach is to improve django ORM's Field API and design everything as much simple and small as possible to be able to implement separately.